Pediatric Nurse Practitioner Career Overview

 A large portion of PNPs work in physicians' offices (such as pediatricians), hospitals, outpatient facilities like specialty clinics (e.g., dermatology, gynecology, and oncology), urgent care, community health centers, and behavioral health services.
 Other potential employers include school- or employer-based clinics, long-term care facilities, and home healthcare.

 Resources for PNPs

 Karen Luu is a board-certified psychiatric mental health nurse practitioner.
-Luu holds a master of science degree in nursing from Azusa Pacific University as well as an undergraduate degree in public health science.
-She has seven years of nursing experience, which includes working at the Level II Trauma Center, community hospitals, mental health urgent care, and private practice.
-Luu is currently working at a private practice which specializes in bipolar disorder, schizophrenia, depression, anxiety, and PTSD.
-She emphasizes the importance of incorporating the recovery-based model in her everyday practice.
+Luu holds an MSN from Azusa Pacific University as well as an undergraduate degree in public health science.
+She currently works at a private practice which specializes in bipolar disorder, schizophrenia, depression, anxiety, and PTSD.

 Luu is a paid member of our Healthcare Review Partner Network.
 Learn more about our review partners.

 Featured Image: Pekic / E+ / Getty Images